finkf/pagexmlcat/README.md

 ## Options
 `-h` print help

-`-index` comma-separated list of indices to select from multiple TextEquiv elements (negative indices count from the end)
+`-index` comma-separated list of (zero-based) indices to select from multiple TextEquiv elements (negative indices count from the end)

 `-serial` ignore region ordering in the document and use the explicit region ordering of the document